Welcome to emptynesting …………

-I’m in my mid fifties, so I am one of the growing millions of empty nesters that belong to the baby boomer and sandwich generations.
+I’m in my mid fifties, and one of the growing millions of empty nesters that belong to the baby boomer and sandwich generation.

 We empty nesters enjoy more freedom and leisure opportunities, and we can work without having to juggle half a dozen other things at the same time.
-Some of us are contemplating going back to work part-time or doing voluntary work, and the prospect of vacation breaks outside school holiday periods sounds wonderful – and so much cheaper!
+Some of us go back to work part-time and many make a huge contribution by doing voluntary work.
+We also tend to travel more as vacation breaks outside school holiday periods are so much cheaper.

-On top of this, all of us are aware of wanting to stay fit and healthy as we enter mid life, and if possible banish the odd wrinkle and keep the grey hairs at bay along the way.
+On top of this, all of us are aware of wanting to stay fit and healthy in mid life, and if possible keep the grey hairs at bay along the way!

 Having an empty nest brings with it a lot of new potential, and our emptynesting site is the result of much research and pooled experiences, so I do hope you enjoy our regular blogs and the community we have created.
-You can follow me on twitter @ ukemptynester.
+Follow me on twitter @ukemptynester.